 assignments, individual or group reports and group presentations.
 This range of

 assessments will help you to develop the analytical and presentational that

 At Headington we have developed outstanding facilities.
 Our John Henry Brookes Building is the most significant project in the history of Oxford Brookes University.
 Set at the heart of our Headington campus, it has been designed for the future of higher education and has transformed the experiences of our students and the entire University community.
 Find out more about the John Henry Brookes Building.

-course you can choose to participate in a International Business in Practice Study Trip module trip to Boston, USA, and International Management in Practice study trip to Budapest, Hungary.
+On this course you can choose to participate in a International Business in Practice Study Trip module trip to Boston, USA, and International Management in Practice study trip to Budapest, Hungary.